-Similar to a blog, it’s going to take a lot of effort to grow your podcast.
+Like a blog, it will take a lot of effort to grow your podcast.
 First, you’ll need to know who your audience is.

-Either use yourself as an audience or copy an audience from podcasts already crushing it.
-Then, add your own twist on how you’ll serve your audience differently.
+You may either use yourself as an audience or copy an audience from another podcast that is already crushing it.
+Then, add your twist on how you’ll serve your audience differently.

 Name your podcast

-Before you run off with the first name that pops into your head, brainstorms a good name for your podcast.
+Before you run off with the first name that pops into your head, brainstorm an excellent podcast name.

 Setup your podcast like the pros

 You’ll need the proper equipment to sound like a pro as a podcaster.